Making Words Come Alive

 It is one of Chicago’s more diverting urban legends.
 When the legendary Chicago improv guru Del Close died in 1999, he willed his cranium to the Goodman for use as a prop.
 He had played Polonious once in Hamlet, but the role he really wanted to play was Yorick, and left the skull in the hope that he would.

 Close's skull is kept in the office of Goodman's artistic director, displayed reverently on a red velvet cushion in a plastic box.
-Alas for lovers of legend, it was revealed in 2006 that no pathologist could be found willing to prepare the head, so the skull so honored in fact was purchased, and belongs to who knows who.
+Alas for lovers of legend, it was revealed in 2006 that no pathologist could be found willing to prepare the head for display, so the skull so honored in fact was purchased, and belongs to who knows who.

 Second City was an offshoot of an University of Chicago theater group whose founding members included such now familiar show-biz names as Paul Sills, Mike Nichols, Elaine May, and Zohra Lampert.
 After college they collaborated in The Playwright's Theatre Club on the north side, before some of them formed, in 1955, an improvisational group known as The Compass Players.
 Their stages were in Chicago nightclubs, not theaters.

-The Compass Players were intellectual and politically conscious, and thus shared a sensibility with experimental theater going back to the original HH Players.
-WHO recalled a student party at the time.
-“There were Nichols and May . . . . enjoying the usual kind of Partisan Review-crowd yakety-yak about politics and the novel and Freudianism and everything else.”
+The Compass Players were intellectual and politically conscious, and thus shared a sensibility with experimental theater going back to the original Hull House Players.
+The poet George Starbuck recalled a student party at the time to Molly McQuade in An Unsentimental Education: Writers and Chicago (University of Chicago Press, 1995): “There were Nichols and May . . . . enjoying the usual kind of Partisan Review-crowd yakety-yak about politics and the novel and Freudianism and everything else.”
 In time the Compass Players would include among its alums Alan Alda, Jane Alexander, Alan Arkin, Ed Asner, Shelley Berman, Valarie Harper, Barbara Harris, Linda Lavin, Paul Mazursky, Anne Meara, and Jerry Stiller.

 Second City was formed by other Playwright's Theatre Club veterans in 1959.
-Performing in a former Chinese laundry in Old Town under the direction of Bernard Sahlins, the Second City has become a North American theatrical institution.
-Through the 1970s, SC produced some of the era’s best-known club comedians and comedic actors.
+Performing in a former Chinese laundry in Old Town under the direction of Bernard Sahlins, the troupe became a North American theatrical institution.
+Through the 1970s, Second City produced some of the era’s best-known club comedians and comedic actors.
 A partial list includes Alan Arkin, Ed Asner, Shelley Berman (who invented the style of comedy that Bob Newhart would later perfect), Barbara Harris, Linda Lavin, Mike Nichols, Elaine May (the last two forever famous as Nichols and May), Paul Mazursky, Jerry Stiller Anne Meara (best known as the team of Stiller & Meara), Paul Sand, Joan Rivers, Avery Schreiber, David Steinberg, Robert Klein, Fred Willard, Peter Boyle, Harold Ramis, John Belushi, and Bill Murray.
 Among Chicago institutions of learning, only the University of Chicago can boast of such accomplished alumni.

 As noted, Sickinger and the Hull House troupes produced the model for much of Chicago theater today—realistic, or rather naturalistic in style, socially uplifting, determined to rub in the face of the bourgeoisie in all the sordid truths that the privileged would rather ignore.
 (Those truths have changed since the 1960s—instead of class war or racism, it is sexual repression, and more recently sexual politics and the immigrant experience.)
 Chicago’s little theater movement was all earnestness in social sense. today it is—true to the times-earnest in a psychological sense.